OSOceanAcoustics/echopop/docs/FEAT_implementation/input_files.md

 length_count | Frequency | integer | count <br> [0, ∞)  | Number of animals with the corresponding binned fork length <br> Missing values are replaced with 0

 ### Specimen

+The "specimen" spreadsheet/dataframe includes data from station 2, in which each individual fish is weighed and aged.

 Echopop column | EchoPro column | Data type | Units &nbsp; | Description
 --- | --- | --- | --- | ---